Navigon: Maps

 The maps used by Navigon are provided by Navteq.
 Map errors are handled by the Navteq Map Reporter.
 Errors can be reported using Navigon's report map errors page and using the Navteq Map Reporter.

 In June 2011, Navigon introduced a point of interest package derived from the crowdsourced OpenStreetMap project.

 Navigon Traffic Live

 Navigon's iPhone Application, MobileNavigator is all set to receive the Live Traffic feature that is capable of warning users of upcoming traffic congestion and dynamically routing the user around it.

 Navigon app off the market

-In May 14, 2018, Garmin took all navigation apps – except Garmin HUD EU/NA Apps – off the market.
+On May 14, 2018, Garmin took all navigation apps – except Garmin HUD EU/NA Apps – off the market.

-All Garmin turn-by-turn apps were affected, including NAVIGON, NAVIGON Regions, NAVIGON Cruiser, with NAVIGON select Telekom Edition to be removed in June 1, 2018.
+All Garmin turn-by-turn apps were affected, including NAVIGON, NAVIGON Regions, NAVIGON Cruiser, with NAVIGON select Telekom Edition to be removed on June 1, 2018.